lexibank/tlopo/out/vol3/chapter7.md

 A number of Dysoxylum species grow in NW Island Melanesia, ranging from the tall canopy tree D. gaudichaudianum (syn.
 D. amooriodes) sometimes growing to 35 m, to the sub-canopy tree D. kaniense.
 An important tree between these extremes is D. arborescens, also a canopy tree, but usually only 20--30 m high ([Wheatley 1992](../references.md#source-Wheatley1992): 157-160, [Kwa'ioloa & Burt2001](../references.md#source-KwaioloaandBurt2001): 181, [Conn & Damas 2006](../references.md#source-ConnandDamas2006)).

 A salient feature of all Dysoxylum species is their strong smell, which varies from species to species: some are unpleasant, some pleasant (W. McClatchey, pers. comm.).
 The unpleasant smell of certain Dysoxylum species has earned them the English name 'stinktree' or 'stinkwood': when the bark is stripped off and fresh wood is exposed, D. gaudichaudianum is said by the Kwara'ae to smell like a man who has not washed and D. kaniense to have a smell that induces vomiting ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 122, 181).
 [Whistler](../references.md#source-Whistler1991b) ([1991b](../references.md#source-Whistler1991b): 93) comments that the leaves have 'a disagreeable odor'.
-Despite the smell, the wood of Dysoxylum species is a useful hardwood, and the timber of the larger species is widely used for house posts ([Floyd 1954](../references.md#source-Floyd1954), [Whistler 1991b](../references.md#source-Whistler1991b): 93, \Vheatley 1992: 157, 162, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 122).
+Despite the smell, the wood of Dysoxylum species is a useful hardwood, and the timber of the larger species is widely used for house posts ([Floyd 1954](../references.md#source-Floyd1954), [Whistler 1991b](../references.md#source-Whistler1991b): 93, [Wheatley 1992](../references.md#source-Wheatley1992): 157, 162, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 122).

 <a id="p-196"></a>

-POc &ast;maqota perhaps denoted a taxon including several Dysoxylum species.
+POc _&ast;maqota_ perhaps denoted a taxon including several Dysoxylum species.
 All the species mentioned in the glosses below are tall canopy trees except Dysoxylum kaniense and D. spectabile, but this is perhaps because the larger species are more widespread and more salient.

-[Lynch](../references.md#source-Lynch2001c) ([2001c](../references.md#source-Lynch2001c): 242) attributes the SV members of the two cognate sets below to a single PSV etymon &ast;ni-m(d,t)awan, but they appear to reflect two etyma.
-PSV &ast;na-mtaw reflects metathesis of a variant form &ast;mawota, also reflected in Bauan Fijian mavota.
-Proto Erakor-Tafea ([Lynch 2001c](../references.md#source-Lynch2001c): 189) &ast;tuan is a separate etymon.[^13]
+[Lynch](../references.md#source-Lynch2001c) ([2001c](../references.md#source-Lynch2001c): 242) attributes the SV members of the two cognate sets below to a single PSV etymon _&ast;ni-m(d,t)awan_, but they appear to reflect two etyma.
+PSV _&ast;nə-mtaw_ reflects metathesis of a variant form _&ast;mawota_, also reflected in Bauan Fijian _mavota_.
+Proto Erakor-Tafea ([Lynch 2001c](../references.md#source-Lynch2001c): 189) _&ast;tuan_ is a separate etymon.[^13]

 <table>
 <tr>